Diocese of Covington: 1868 to 1915

-By the beginning of Maes' tenure as bishop, St. Mary's Cathedral had fallen into disrepair.
-In 1890, he purchased property in Covington to build a new cathedral To design the building, Maes hired a Detroit architect who based his plans on Notre-Dame de Paris.
-The cornerstone was laid in 1895.
-Although parts of the cathedral remained unfinished past his death, Maes dedicated the new cathedral in 1901 and opened it for services.
-By 1914, the diocese had a population of 60,000 Catholics served in 57 parishes, and 25 missions by 85 diocesan and religious priests.
+By the beginning of Maes's tenure as bishop, St. Mary's Cathedral had fallen into disrepair.
+In 1890, he purchased property in Covington to build a new cathedral.
+To design the building, Maes hired a Detroit architect who based his plans on Notre-Dame de Paris.
+The cornerstone for the cathedral was laid in 1895.
+Although parts of the cathedral remained unfinished, Maes dedicated it in 1901 and opened it for services.
+By 1914, the diocese had a population of 60,000 Catholics served in 57 parishes and 25 missions by 85 diocesan and religious priests.
 Maes died in 1915.